NPTho/Menstore/README.md

     * User can add products to their cart and purchase them.
     * User can remove product from their cart and purchase them.
     * User can use voucher to save money if they meet the requirement
-    * Recommend best seller, newest or sale items
+    * Recommend best seller, sale items
     * Sort items by price
     * Divide items by type
     * Search for item